Snagnar/CompetitiveReconstructionNetworks/README.md

 ```
 https://doi.org/10.5281/zenodo.7681876
 ```
 and extract them e.g. to a directory called `datasets/`.
+The two datasets have a combined size of roughly 280 mb.

 The `roadimages.zip` contains the dataset with images extracted from 3D lidar scans of streets in the town of essen.
 The `panorama_images.zip` file contains the dataset of hand labled panorama images obtained from cameras mounted on the scanning vehicles.